abozaid-ibrahim/WeatherApp/README.md

 * iOS 13.0+

 # Getting Started
 If this is your first time encountering swift/ios development, please follow [the instructions](https://developer.apple.com/support/xcode/) to setup Xcode and Swift on your Mac.
-And to setup cocoapods for dependency management, make use of [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started)

--Checkout Master branch to run latest version

 ## Setup Configs
 * Open the project by double clicking the `WeatherApp.xcworkspace` file